victoromojuwa/victoromojuwa.github.io/README.md

 # victoromojuwa.github.io
-# 🚨 FundGuard Africa – Fraud Detection App
+# 🚨 FundGuard Africa – FundGuard App

 FundGuard Africa is an AI-powered fintech platform that detects and prevents financial fraud in real-time.
 Built for both traditional banking systems and cryptocurrency wallets, this app helps users track, report, and recover stolen funds using intelligent monitoring tools.